Dogs cry and whine for a variety of reasons, and this post is focused on how to stop a dog from crying and whining for attention.

 See these posts:

-5. To stop a dog’s whining, you should relax, too!
+5. To stop a dog’s crying, you should relax, too!

 Dogs pick up on our emotions and mirror us.
 So, if you are stressed or anxious all the time, guess who else will feel anxious?
 Anxious dogs will often pace, pant heavily and you guessed it, whine!